yungshun317/pytorch-neural-network-dependency-parser/README.md

 Our network will predict which transition should be applied next to a partial parse.
 We could use it to parse a single sentence by applying predicted transitions until the parse is complete.
 However, neural networks run much more efficiently when making predictions about batches of data at a time (i.e., predicting the next transition for any different partial parses simultaneously).
 We can parse sentences in minibatches with the following algorithm:
 > **Input:** sentences, a list of sentences to be parsed and model, our model that makes parse decisions

-> Initialize partial parses as a list of PartialParses, one for each sentence in sentences.
+> Initialize partial parses as a list of PartialParses, one for each sentence in sentences
-> Initialize unfinished parses as a shallow copy of partial parses.
+> Initialize unfinished parses as a shallow copy of partial parses
 > **while** unfinished parses is not empty **do**
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Take the first batch size parses in unfinished parses as a minibatch
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use the model to predict the next transition for each partial parse in the minibatch